Query

 value: "us-west-2"

-name: dynamic-agentSession Management
+name: dynamic-agentSession and Conversation Management

 apiVersion: ark.mckinsey.com/v1alpha1